maksverver/pushfight/README.md

 ### Loss in 3 (phase 5)

-In phase 5, we discovered 1,778,050,311 positions (6.0% of the remaining positions) that were lost in 3 moves (or 6 turns).
+In phase 5, we discovered 1,778,050,311 positions (6.0% of the remaining positions) that are lost in 3 moves (or 6 turns).

 ### Win in 4 (phase 6)

-TODO
+In phase 6, we discovered 2,255,991,948 positions (8.1% of the remaining positions) that are won in 4 moves (or 7 turns).

 ## Future work